MQU-MACS/website/content/nominees/general-executives/_index.md

 ### Motivation for Application
 MACS is cool.
 It needs more game development events.
 There are a lot of talented people in MACS and I would like to learn from them.

+---

+## Devyani Bhattacharya - devy_xx#5629

+### Degree
+Bachelor of Information Technology - Cyber Security and Bachelor of Psychology

+### About
+I am a first year student, pursuing a double degree in a Bachelor of Information Technology - Majoring in Cyber Security! along with a Bachelor of Psychology at Macquarie University.
+This combines both my passions and allows me to understand the human mind and apply this knowledge into evolving  Social Media Platforms, upcoming Artificial Intelligence technologies and machine learning.
+My personality is often described  as proactive, social  and a great communicator .
+I would love to contribute my current knowledge and qualities to benefit the MACS team, as well as, make it a more resourceful, knowledgeable, supportive and welcoming community for everyone pursuing technology careers -regardless of their current knowledge level.

+### Motivation for Application
+My current double degree combination allows me to combine the understanding of the human mind, with the evolving nature of technology.
+Hence, I am extremely keen to apply for Social media roles, as this will not only combine my skills and passions, but also yield out the best results and benefit all parties involved.
+I am passionate towards improving the quality, accessibility and participation of MACS society and would be honored to represent it at Social Events and Social Media platforms.
+Additionally I have previous experience with Event organizing and contributing to Social Media platforms - by not only party hosting every weekend, but also making contributions to the official Instagram page of Flipout Marsden Park.